ledwinson/spring-boot-amqp-multiple-vhosts/README.md

-# Creating a spring boot project to send messages to multiple vhosts
+# Creating a spring boot project to send messages to multiple vhosts - rabbitmq

 ### Steps
 #### First of all you need to create the virtual hosts manually